1074661/logistic_growth/README.md

 Per the summary table, intercept (K) is 6 x 10^10; therefore, **K is 60000000000**.

-Confirmation of these logistic parameters was achieved by superimposing my linear function (with these logistic parameters) over experimental datapoints.
-This is shown by the figure below, generated using filled-in Script 3 (plot_data_and_model.R):
+Validation of these logistic parameters was achieved by superimposing my linear function (with these logistic parameters) over experimental datapoints.
+This is shown by the figure below, generated using my filled-in Script 3 (plot_data_and_model.R):

 ```{r}
 N0 <- 986 # Initial bacterial population size